 Alice and I started GLORIA in 2017 to support our autonomous publishing practices.
 We both were creating books, of some form, in a way that sat outside the traditional publishing model.
 Instead of collaborating with the external parties that are typically involved in the publishing process— editors, publishers, distributors, marketers—we were individually orchestrating a multi-disciplinary practice which encompassed the full arch of book-making.

 We identified this process as:

-Our two books, Forty Three and Between Two Strangers were experimentations in a comprehensive undertaking of this self-initiated exercise.
+Our first two books, Forty Three and Between Two Strangers were experimentations in a comprehensive undertaking of this self-initiated exercise.
 The 'artist' (or whatever we call ourselves) is heavily involved in every step, producing objects that are a full expression of their intention.
 At the time, we weren't sure of the implications of managing the nine steps ourselves—or what gave us the right to assume that we could.
 This exercise became a project in it's own right, albeit one laced with vulnerability and naïvety.

 In GLORIA we created a support system.
 By uniting our 'self'-publishing pursuits, the questions, the troubles, the celebrations, the solace, could be endured collectively.
 Although positioned on opposite sides of the world, we are allies in the ambiguous world of art publishing.